KhronosGroup/SYCL_Reference/source/iface/queue.rst

 Queues connect a host program to a single device.
 Programs submit tasks to a device via the queue and may monitor the queue for completion.
-A program initiates the task by submitting a :ref:`command_group-function-object` to a queue.
+A program initiates the task by submitting a command group to a queue.
 The command group defines a kernel function, the prerequisites to execute the kernel function, and an invocation of the kernel function on an index space.
 After submitting the command group, a program may use the queue to monitor the completion of the task for completion and errors.

 .. todo::